rahul-2508/Loan-Approval-Prediction/README.md

 # Loan-Approval-Prediction
-A loan approval prediction model using Machine Learning.
+A loan approval prediction model using Machine Learning.**hwhkjdh**